-A. U Visa Certifications and T Visa Declarations may be initiated by victims of qualifying criminal activity, attorneys representing them, accredited representative or reputable domestic violence or sexual assault service provider.
+A. U Visa Certifications and T Visa Declarations may be initiated by victims of qualifying criminal activity, attorneys representing them, or accredited representative or reputable domestic violence or sexual assault service provider.
 U Visa certification requests must be submitted on USCIS Form I-918, Supplement B, U Nonimmigrant Status Certification.
-T Visa Declaration requests must be submitted on USCIS Form I-914, Supplement B, Declaration of Law Enforcement Officer for Vict6im in Trafficking of Persons.
+T Visa Declaration requests must be submitted on USCIS Form I-914, Supplement B, Declaration of Law Enforcement Officer for Victim in Trafficking of Persons.

-C. Forms containing inaccurate information or that do not include all required information may be returned for clarification or revision.
+B. Forms containing inaccurate information or that do not include all required information may be returned for clarification or revision.
 Forms containing false information are subject to denial.

-D. Forms must be completed as much as possible before submitting and include a stamped return envelope.
+C. Forms must be completed as much as possible before submitting and include a stamped return envelope.

-E. The following information does not have to be included with the application: Copies of police reports, USCIS or statutory guidelines.
+D. The following information does not have to be included with the application: Copies of police reports, USCIS or statutory guidelines.
 Please include: Cover letter with agency name and contact person, the Defendant’s name in the qualifying criminal case and the case number.

-F. Forms shall be forwarded to Nichole Pasteris, Director of Victim Witness Services at the Will County State’s Attorney’s Office, either by mail at 57 North Ottawa Street, 6th Floor Joliet, IL 60432 or emailed to firstname.lastname@example.org.
+E. Forms shall be forwarded to Nichole Pasteris, Director of Victim Witness Services at the Will County State’s Attorney’s Office, either by mail at 57 North Ottawa Street, 6th Floor Joliet, IL 60432 or emailed to firstname.lastname@example.org.

-If the victim fails to continue to cooperate with the criminal prosecution, a supplemental letter will be sent to the USCIS informing them of such and requesting a denial of further processing.
+I. If the victim fails to continue to cooperate with the criminal prosecution, a supplemental letter will be sent to the USCIS informing them of such and requesting a denial of further processing.